Mistakes To Avoid When Filing an Insurance Claim

 Because my client had filed a claim, he became an “adversary” to his insurance carrier and was not entitled to see documents in his file that might support his claim.
 In return for his annual premiums exceeding $80,000.00 per year, this is what his money bought for him.
 An adversarial relationship.

 Of course, we’re suing.
-Soon, that report and all of the other documents in the file will be in the hands of his attorney.
-He will recover all of the money owed to him by his insurance carrier along with (most likely) punitive damages and his attorney fees.
+Soon, that report and all the other documents in the file will be in the hands of his attorney.
+He will recover all the money owed to him by his insurance carrier along with (most likely) punitive damages and his attorney fees.
 He is, indeed, an “adversary” to his insurance company – but not because he filed a claim.
 Rather, it was the insurance carrier that decided to vexatiously withhold money that was due to him under his contract rather than to pay him what he was entitled to.
-That action taken by them, and not his claim, is what made him an adversary … and a worthy one, at that.
+That action taken by them, and not their claim, is what made him an adversary … and a worthy one, at that.

 Fighting the Good Fight